Skip to main content

 Can I refinance my conventional mortgage to Islamic financing?+

 Yes.
-Guidance Residential, Devon Bank, UIF, and IjaraCDC all offer refinancing from conventional loans into Shariah-compliant structures.
+Guidance Residential has provided over $10 billion in halal home financing to 40,000+ families — they have the most proven refinancing process.
+Devon Bank, UIF, and IjaraCDC also offer refinancing from conventional loans into Shariah-compliant structures.
 The process is similar to a new purchase application.

 What if my state doesn't have many options?+